 Dr Nicholas Campion

-Principal Lecturer and Associate Professor in Cosmology and Culture
+Principal Lecturer, Faculty of Humanities and the Performing Arts, and Associate Professor in Cosmology and Culture

 Tel: +44 (0) 1570 424985

-I am Director of the Sophia Centre for the Study of Cosmology in Culture.
+I am Director of the Sophia Centre for the Study of Cosmology in Culture, the only academic Centre in the world to deal with cultural relationships with the sky and the cosmos.
 I am responsible for taking forward the Centre’s research and teaching activities, through supervising PhD students, sponsoring research projects, organising conferences and other events, and publishing research via the peer-reviewed journal Culture and Cosmos, and the Sophia Centre Press.
 I am Programme Director of the MA in Cultural Astronomy and Astrology.
 I am director of the Harmony Initiative, working with Dr Jane Davidson and INSPIRE.

 - Association Astroarchaeocaucasus